Right Side Gully Rock Climbing

 The first pitch of Free to Choose can be used to access all of the routes located to its left.
 While it is possible to scramble up the gully itself to access routes like P.I.H. and Natural Rate, it is not recommended.
 Continue traversing right from the base of Free to Choose to access Classically Liberal and Consumption Dysfunction.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Right Side Gully:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Right Side Gully:

 Featured Route For Right Side Gully

 BETA PHOTO: This photo shows the walkway that connects the top...

 BETA PHOTO: The right-side gully of the Fortress is home to th...